Policy Number: 509Responsible Office: HR/Employee BenefitsEffective Date: 1/1/18Revised: 2/3/19; 7/2/21

-Effective January 1, 2018, the University will provide its employees working in New York with paid leave benefits and job protection in accordance with the New York State Paid Family Leave Benefits Law (“PFL”).
+The University provides its employees who work in New York paid leave benefits and job protection in accordance with the New York State Paid Family Leave Benefits Law (“PFL”).
 PFL is designed to enable eligible employees to have time away from work for any of the following reasons:

 PFL coverage is provided to eligible employees by the University through an insurance carrier.

 PFL is not available for the employee’s own disability or serious health condition; however, disability, FMLA or a non-FMLA medical leave may be available in those circumstances.
 Please see the University’s Short-Term Disability, FMLA and other medical leave policies for additional information.

 Note: Time spent on paid time off (e.g., vacation and sick time) will count towards an employee’s eligibility determination if deductions were taken during that period of paid time off.
 Time that an employee spends on New York State Disability Leave or unpaid leave will not be counted towards an employee’s eligibility determination.

 Employees shall be provided the option to file a waiver of PFL benefits if:

 If an employee elects to waive PFL coverage, the University will not take PFL payroll deductions from that employee.
 However, if an employee elects to waive PFL coverage and their regular schedule changes such that they work for either 26 consecutive weeks or 175 days in a consecutive 52-week period, the employee’s waiver will be automatically revoked under the law.
 When such a waiver is revoked the University will notify the employee regarding their contribution obligations.
 Thereafter, the University may begin taking PFL payroll deductions from the employee, including any retroactive amounts from the employee’s date of hire or the amount necessary to prevent the University from having to pay the applicable PFL insurance premium.